Mohammad Naser Khan Zahir od-Dowleh: Career

 After the coronation of Naser al-Din Shah Qajar in 1848, Tahmasp Mirza Moayed od-Dowleh became the new governor of Kerman, and Mohammad Naser Khan went back to Tehran.
 He remained unemployed until 1861, when the army of the governor of Khorasan, Hamzeh Mirza Heshmat od-Dowleh and his minister Mirza Mohammad Qavam al-Dawla were defeated by the Turkmens, which led to their dismissal.
 Instead, Morad Mirza Hesam o-Saltaneh was given the governorship of Khorasan for the third time, with Mohammad Naser Khan being appointed as his minister and given the title of "Zahir od-Dowleh".

 With Mohammad Naser Khan leading the military, Morad Mirza worked to manage the Turkmen threat and stabilize the region, as he had in the 1850s.
 The Kurdish Zafaranlu tribe of Quchan played an important role in fending off the Turkmen attacks, especially Amir Hossein Khan Ilkhani.
 In 1862, Mohammad Naser Khan was appointed as the minister of the governor of the Fars province, Mass'oud Mirza Zell-e Soltan, but was replaced the next year by Mirza Mohammad Qavam al-Dawla.
 In 1866, Naser al-Din Shah, acting on his whims, gave various temporary offices to different individuals, including Mohammad Naser Khan, who was appointed as the Minister of the Court, as well as being entrusted with looking after the princes, scholars, seyyeds, aristocrats, post offices, the management of grain in Tehran, and the governorships of Jowsheqan, Golpayegan, and Khansar.

 In October 1867, Mohammad Naser Khan was appointed as the minister of Naser al-Din Shah's son Soltan Hossein Mirza Jalal od-Dowleh, who governed Khorasan.
 Although Jalal od-Dowleh was officially in charge, the real authority was held by Mohammad Naser Khan and the sepahsalar (commander) Mirza Mohammad Khan.
 In 1871/72, Mohammad Naser Khan was appointed as the Minister of Justice, thus succeeding Mirza Hosein Khan Sepahsalar.
 However, he was soon replaced by Pasha Khan Amin ol-Molk.
-After the death of Hossein Khan Shahsevan in March 1875, Mohammad Naser Khan succeeded him as the governor of Khorasan, holding the office until his death in 1877.
+After Hossein Khan Shahsevan's death in March 1875, Mohammad Naser Khan succeeded him as the governor of Khorasan, holding the office until his death in 1877.

 Mohammad Naser Khan had a son named Ali Khan Zahir od-Dowleh, a prominent politician and scholar.